-- 1. Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation. - 2.
-The starting pot size is assumed to be £14,331 the median pot size as at 31 March 2021. - 3.
-Inflation is assumed to be 2.5% each year. - 4.
-It is assumed the current average level of contributions of £5,314 pa is made each year. - 5.
-There are no charges levied on contributions. - 6.
-Values shown are estimates and are not guaranteed.
+- Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation. - The starting pot size is assumed to be £17,399 - the median pot size as at 31 March 2022. - Inflation is assumed to be 2.5% each year, which is the assumption used by Legal & General in members' 31 March 2022 benefit statements

+Value for money

 It is an objective of the Trustees that members receive value for money, as small differences in charges can have a major impact on the size of members' pension funds by the time they retire.

-In order to meet this objective, a value for members assessment of the DC arrangements is carried out by the Trustees' investment consultant each year.
-The latest annual assessment, conducted on 6 November 2020 as part of the triennial DC strategy review, concluded that given the size of the DC Section, the fees members pay are good value.
-The Trustees considered the extent to which the cost of membership compares against the services and benefits provided by the DC Section, which include scheme governance and management, investment, administration and communications services.
-The assessment recognised that the only charges borne by members are the charges deducted from the funds (i.e. the TERs shown above, plus transaction costs), while the charges for all other services are borne by the participating employers.
-The assessment had particular regard to the services funded by member-borne 7.
-The projected growth rates for each fund or arrangement are as follows:
+In order to meet this objective, a value for members assessment of the DC arrangements is carried out by the Trustees' investment consultant each year which benchmarks the fees that DC Section members pay, against those paid in It is assumed the current average level of contributions of £5,350pa is made each year.

+- 5. There are no charges levied on contributions. - 6.
+Values shown are estimates and are not guaranteed. - The projected growth rates for each fund or arrangement are as follows: Default Fund Growth Phase: 2.36% above inflation relevant, comparator pension schemes with a similar level of DC investment assets.
+It also considers how the cost of membership compares with the services and benefits received in exchange, which include scheme governance and management, investment, administration and communications services.
+The assessment recognises that the only charges borne by members are the charges deducted from the funds (i.e. the TERs shown above, plus transaction costs), while the charges for all
-Default Fund Growth Phase: 1.53% above inflation

-Default arrangement at Age 50 and retiring at 65: between 0.10% and 1.49% above inflation
+Default arrangement at Age 50 and retiring at 65: between 0.98% and 2.36% above inflation

-Multi Asset: 0.9% above inflation
+Multi Asset: 1.8% above inflation

-Global Equity: 1.8% above inflation
+Global Equity Low Carbon Transition: 2.6% above inflation

-Over 5 Year Index-Linked Gilts: 2.3% below inflation
+Over 5 Year Index-Linked Gilts: 1.5% below inflation